-For simplicity, we approximate $f$ by a constant value of \(f=0.285\) g/gDW, which we obtained by taking the minimum enzyme investment required by the enzyme-constrained model to support the experimentally measured growth rate reported in the proteomic dataset \cite{schmidt_quantitative_2016} for the condition of interest in this analysis (aerobic growth on glucose).
+where $f_{\rm enz}$ denotes the total mass of enzyme available for the flux distribution, relative to the total dry mass of the cell.
+For simplicity, we approximate $f_{\rm enz}$ by a constant value of \(f_{\rm enz}=0.285\) g/gDW, which we obtained by taking the minimum enzyme investment required by the enzyme-constrained model to support the experimentally measured growth rate reported in the proteomic data set \cite{schmidt_quantitative_2016} for the condition of interest in this analysis (aerobic growth on glucose).